tim-patterson/clortho/docs/BLOCK_FORMAT.md

 ...
 ```

+However to stop us walking off the end we'll place `[0,0,0,0]`
+This could be interpreted as key_length = 0, value_length = 0, shard_hash = 0.
+One 0/null should be enough in theory but for the cost of 3 extra bytes it might
+allow simpler code.

 ### B+Tree Section
 This section contains a bunch of btree pages.
 The lower pages are first followed by the higher pages.